eProsima/Integration-Service-docs/docs/examples/same_protocol/ros2_change_domain.rst

 .. _ros2_change_of_domain:

-ROS 2 change of domain
+ROS 2 Domain ID change
 ======================

 A very typical scenario within the *ROS 2* ecosystem is that of two applications running